roman-milk/roman-milk.github.io/nadia-needs-her-step-dads-help.md

  So, I went for it!

  "Sure is hot," I agreed needlessly, standing up and stepping towards her.
 "And, see, it's perfect for the car ride."
 I sat on the bed and then pulled her hand until she was sitting next to me, and she didn't fight me.
 "See, when you're next to the men in the car, you only have to do this to show off these hot tits."
 I reached my hand over to her tummy, and with fingers pinching the knot she only just now tied, I pulled it loose, unfastening it.
 And I pushed her blouse open, showing off her tits again.
-Report_Story #5